ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 By default the script will  `init_data_df.py` will generate the file `input.h5`.
 This file contains all necessary parameters and an initial mean-field solution of the system.
 In addition, the script will generate the `df_int` and `df_hf_int` directories which contain the Coloumb and one-body integrals of the system.

+To obtain result on the specific high-symmetry path one should specify the high symmetry points we want obtain results and the number of points along this path by providing two parameters `--high_symmetry_path` and `--high_symmetry_path_points`.
+To see available high-symmetry points for chosen system option `--print_high_symmetry_points` should be set.
+This procedure will perform basic Wannier interpolation.

 If your python installation does not have pyscf available (type `python` and, in the python prompt, `import pyscf`), you will need to follow the instructions at [PySCF](https://pyscf.org/) or execute `pip install pyscf`.
 Similarly, since `init_data_df.py` depends on the (numba)[https://numba.pydata.org/] module, you may need to install it as `pip install numba`.